pahandav/basic-wrangler/README.md

-# basic-wrangler
+# BASIC Wrangler

-A BASIC program listing line renumberer/cruncher.
+A BASIC program listing line renumberer/cruncher (aka, a minifier).

-***This program is currently in alpha testing.*** It will probably break your program.
+**_This program is currently in alpha testing._** It will probably break your program.
 The documentation is minimal.
 Things will change frequently.

 ## Purpose